“I can trust my experience. When an activity feels as if it is valuable or worth doing, it is worth doing.” Carl Rogers, On Becoming a Person

 About fifteen years ago on my birthday, knowing that books make the best gifts for me, my mother gave me Jeffrey Eugenides’ famous novel, Middlesex.
 Little did I know then that the book whose odd title intrigued my mother (and me) was soon going to be part of the research for my doctoral degree.
 And that I would also relocate to another country just like the characters at the start of the novel.

-I continued to teach mainly English as a first language (yep!) and drama to secondary school students, including those studying for their GCSEs.
+Moving to England in 2013 proved to be a challenging but amazing life experience.
+I continued to teach mainly English as a first language (yep!) and drama to secondary school students.
 I also started working on a novel in English while attending a great creating writing course in London where I lived for seven years.

 Other details about myself if you’re still interested: